carpentries-incubator/camera-traps/_episodes/02-OrganizingCameraTraps.md

 ## Error in file(file, "rt"): cannot open the connection
 ```

+We can check out the syntax of the geometry column of our metadata
 ```r
 #look at the synatx of the geometry column for GPS coordinates
 WakhanData$Loc_geo[1]